samuherek/ghi/README.md

 [-] enter submits the comand and saves it into .config files

 [-] add the build binary to my paths so I can start using it on the laptop

+### Not applicable

+[ ] ghi tail command for taking the last run command and save it (for users of tmux and smilar, the `zsh_history` or `bash_history` does not work.
+Maybe we need to use the `fc -ln -1` command to fetch the last command)
+- this is no longer relevant.
+It turns out there is too many behaviors and it's hard to do this right.
+Now it only supports the "ghi add" that adds as text or you can pipe.

 ---